 The Analysis of Findings about the State of the Education System in Slovakia

 Findings were analysed in the five areas described in the main chapters of the analysis presented: customised support for all learners; training and development of teachers and professional staff; education content and methods; education openness and permeability; and governance and financing in education.
-Each area contains findings for all education levels (from pre-primary to higher education); while the sub-chapters are also tagged according to the education level of their primary focus.
-Separate chapters cover the methodology for data collection and analysis and the demographic basis as related to education reform proposals, describing the expected major trends in student population development up to 2030.
+Each area contains findings for all education levels (from pre-primary to higher education).
+Separate chapters cover the methodology for data collection and analysis and the demographic basis as related to education reform proposals, describing the expected major trends in student population development up to 2030 – the latter is only available in Slovak.
 The Learning Makes Sense Initiative contracted the Central European Labour Studies Institute to prepare a study on employers’ experience with employing graduates with high/middle/low qualifications on the Slovak labour market.
-This study is included in the analysis presented.
+The summary of this study is available in English.

 The analysis is structured in several layers.
 The text opens with a general summary of findings about a group of issues, and then homes in on a detailed analysis of particular issues.
 The chapters at higher levels contain summaries of main findings for their respective sub-chapters.
 Detailed data on particular issues informing conclusions are located in sub-chapters.
-Keywords can be used to search the text, and tags enable readers to filter those chapters that are relevant to the education level of their interest.
+Only chapters containing summaries of main findings are available in English, the rest is only in Slovak.

-Despite the analysis being extensive, its ambition is not to cover all the problems of the Slovak education system.
-The aim of the analysis is to present the research findings and encourage expert discussion on the problems, their causes and context, and especially their possible solutions.
+Despite the analysis being extensive, its ambition was not to cover all the problems of the Slovak education system.
+The aim of the analysis was to present the research findings and encourage expert discussion on the problems, their causes and context, and especially their possible solutions.

-The whole analysis in Slovak is available here: analyza.todarozum.sk
+The full text of the analysis in Slovak is available here: analyza.todarozum.sk